Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Therapy for Depression.md

 MBCT works by combiningcognitive behavioral therapy (CBT) methods with mindfulness.
 Mindfulness teaches people to be fully present in the moment and observe their thoughts and feelings without judgment.
 This can help them interrupt undesirable thought patterns that can maintain or lead to adepressive episode,  like being self-critical or fixating on negative things in ways that are not constructive.

-MBCT was initially developed to help people with recurring episodes of depression, but it can also be used for treating a first episode of depression.
+MBCT was initially developed to help people with recurring episodes of depression, but it can also be used for managing a first episode of depression.

 Acceptance and commitment therapy (ACT)
 Acceptance and commitment therapy, or ACT, is an offshoot of CBT that has also been effective for older kids with depression.
 CBT is about recognizing negative thoughts and then changing them.
 But in ACT, you observe negative thoughts and accept them as valid so you can work past them.